 1. Managing Market Volatility

-• Implement Robust Risk Management: Use iron condors or vertical spreads to strictly cap the downside of any volatility bet.
+- Defined Risk Bounding: Rely systematically on iron condors or vertical spreads to strictly cap the absolute maximum downside of any volatility premium bet.

-• Stay Informed: Never hold short premium through an earnings release or a major FOMC meeting unless you are explicitly trading that binary event.
+- Event Avoidance: Never hold highly concentrated, short-premium positions directly through corporate earnings releases or a major central bank interest rate decision unless you are explicitly sizing for that binary event.

 2. Mitigating Complex Options Structures